cerb/cerb.github.io/pricing/cloud.md

 * Importing data from other apps and services
 * Web-based team training sessions

-Our standard rate for technical services is **$125/hour**, billed in 15 minute increments.
+Our standard rate for technical services is **$120/hour**, billed in 15 minute increments.

-Enterprise subscriptions receive a discounted rate of **$85/hour** on technical services, billed in 30 minute increments.
+Enterprise subscriptions receive a discounted rate of **$100/hour** on technical services, billed in 15 minute increments.

 <div id="urgent-escalations"></div>

-## What are Urgent Escalations?
+## What are urgent escalations?

 An __urgent escalation__ will move one incident of your choice to the front of our priority support queue and summon a highly experienced member of our development team at any time (early hours, overnight, weekends, holidays).